-The Group received income from Puma Brandenburg Limited ("PBL") as follows: £3,387,000 (2020: £3,442,000) to Puma Property Investment Advisory Limited and in the prior year £86,000 from The Lily Partnership.
-Amounts owed to the Group at the year end from PBL were £1,582,000 (2020: £860,000).
+The Group received income from Puma Brandenburg Limited ("PBL") as follows: £3,770,000 (2021: £3,387,000) to Puma Property Investment Advisory Limited.
+Amounts owed to the Group at the year end from PBL were £935,000 (2021: £1,582,000).
 PBL is a related party as it has a high degree of common ownership.

-During the prior year, the Group made an investment of £3 million into the IPO of Nippon Active Value Fund plc, an investment trust listed on the London Stock Exchange targeting capital growth through the active management of a focused portfolio of quoted small cap Japanese equity investments.
-The Group has also received a 15% share in Rising Sun Management, the investment adviser to the fund.
+The Group holds an investment of £3.4 million in Nippon Active Value Fund plc, an investment trust listed on the London Stock Exchange targeting capital growth through the active management of a focused portfolio of quoted small cap Japanese equity investments.
+The Group also has a 15% share in Rising Sun Management, the investment adviser to the fund.
 Both the Fund and its investment adviser are related parties to the Group as they have a director in common with the Group and Rising Sun Management is controlled by a Group director.

-The Group also holds a \$500,000 (£369,000) (2020: \$500,000 / £366,000) investment in Ador Diagnostics, an entity which is considered a related party due to having a common director.
+The Group also holds a \$500,000 (£413,000) (2021: \$500,000 / £369,000) investment in Ador Diagnostics, an entity which is considered a related party due to having a common director.